nithya84/memory-game/README.md

 A customizable memory game designed for children on the autism spectrum that uses AI to generate themed images based on their special interests.

-## 🎯 Current Status

-### ✅ Phase 1: Core Memory Game - Complete
+## ✅ What Works Now

-- Complete game mechanics with 3-20 card pair support
+- **Memory Game**: Complete - play with 3-20 card pairs
-- Smooth 3D flip animations and responsive design
-- Comprehensive test coverage (28 tests)
-- Accessibility features and mobile support

-### 🚧 Phase 2A: Backend Infrastructure - Partial
-- ✅ Backend deployed to AWS (Lambda functions working)
-- ✅ API endpoints responding with mock data
-- ✅ Frontend UI for custom theme creation (local only)
+- **AI Themes**: Generate custom themes with Amazon Bedrock
-- ❌ Frontend AWS deployment (blocked by permission issues)
+- **Deployed**: Frontend and backend running on AWS
-- ❌ DynamoDB functionality (schema defined, not tested)
-- ❌ Real Bedrock AI integration (mock service only)
-- ⚠️ Security review needed

-### 🔄 Next: Phase 2B
-- Resolve AWS deployment permissions
-- Test DynamoDB operations
-- Switch from mock to real Bedrock AI
+- **Local Dev**: Mock AI for testing without AWS costs

+## 🚧 TODO

+- Parent dashboard for tracking progress
+- User accounts and login
-- Security audit and hardening
+- Game settings and sound controls

 ## Project Structure